Print Version

 What are the symptoms?

-Symptoms of measles begin 7 to 21 days after being near someone who has measles and include fever, runny nose, cough, drowsiness, irritability and red eyes (conjunctivitis).
-Small white spots (known as "Koplik's spots") appear on the inside of the mouth and throat but not always present.
+Symptoms of measles begin 7 to 21 days after being near someone who has measles and include fever, runny nose, cough, drowsiness, and red and watery eyes (conjunctivitis).
+Small white spots (known as "Koplik's spots") can also appear on the inside of the mouth and throat.

-Then, 3 to 7 days after the start of the symptoms a red, blotchy (maculopapular) rash appears on the face and then progresses down the body.
+3 to 7 days after the start of the symptoms a red, blotchy (maculopapular) rash appears on the face and then continues down the body.

-Complications include middle ear infections, pneumonia, diarrhea or encephalitis (swelling of the brain) and occasionally death in the very young.
+Complications can include middle ear infections, pneumonia, diarrhea or encephalitis (swelling of the brain).

 How do I know if I have measles?

 It is important that you see your doctor if you think you may have measles.
-Your doctor will order tests that are specific for the measles virus.
+Your doctor will order tests (urine, throat and blood) that are specific for the measles virus.
 When making the appointment, let your doctor’s office know that you may have measles so they can take special care to prevent spreading it to other people.

 What is the treatment for measles?